FiM FTC EVENT GUIDE

 There are 4 parts to the FTC Judging process.

-- Evaluation of the Engineering Portfolio where it is a required component of the Award.
+4. Evaluation of the Team Portfolio where it is a required component of the Award.

 Please arrive 5 minutes early for the team’s judging interview session; a missed time cannot be made up easily and causes delays for the whole event.
 Judging interviews will take place in an area separate from the competition/pit area.